One-size-fits-all calorie recommendations do not work.

-To accurately determine your daily calorie amount: Enter your current weight, age, height, and gender into the calculator.
-Do you best estimate of how much exercise you will be doing.
+To accurately determine your daily calorie amount above, enter your current weight, age, height, and gender into the calculator.
+Do your best estimate of how much exercise you will be doing.

 As you lose weight you will need to recalculate based on your new weight.

 Science tells us that 1 pound of fat is equal to 3500 calories, so a daily calorie deficit of 500 should result in 1 pound per week fat loss.

 In reality things don't quite work that efficiently!

 Generally, a person's energy expenditure becomes less as they get lighter - meaning that you will inevitably plateau.
 The amount of food intake that once resulted in weight loss, will now only maintain2.

 Need help with the basics of weight loss?
 Read our straight-forward guide.

 Always try to aim for the "Fat Loss" daily calorie level.